divyachauhan050/Project-Most_Nobel_Prizes_Analysis/README.md

 I have used one dataset (courtesy of Datacamp and Kaggle) for the analysis.
 **‘nobel.csv’** contains a record for every individual or organization that was awarded the Nobel Prize since its inception in 1901.

+## Key Findings
+These are some of the key findings for this project: